 She also discovered how non-accepting modern medicine can be of new ideas.

 Swedo has put her reputation and career in jeopardy as she fights to cure the condition she named: Pediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal Infections (PANDAS).
-Neurologists Jonathan Mink, Roger Kurlan, Harvey Singer and others publically ridicule Swedo and her PANDAS theory, creating controversy over diagnoses and treatment.
-This group has become known on social media as the “non-believers.”
+Several in the medical community have publicly ridiculed Swedo and her PANDAS theory, creating controversy over diagnoses and treatment.
 The result: the entire pediatric-care industry is confused and doesn’t know what to do.